Construction Management (Four-Year B.S.)

-This four-year professional curriculum has been developed based upon the guidelines of the American Council for Construction Education (ACCE) and is pursuing ACCE accreditation according to that institution’s established timeframe.
-The curriculum combines traditional business management and construction-specific coursework with a comprehensive liberal arts and sciences program of study to acquaint students with the full business model of construction management.
+The curriculum combines traditional business management and construction-specific coursework with a comprehensive liberal arts and sciences program of studies to acquaint students with the full business model of construction management.

-The program strives to produce graduates familiar with industry-specific management practices who have developed an ethical, global and sustainable problem-solving approach.
-Thus, our graduates will be prepared to meet the challenges of a variety of career options which include: construction project management, construction field management, construction project estimating, scheduling, project supply chain management, real estate management, construction company marketing, specialty contract services management, capital projects management, installation management, facilities management and construction material and equipment sales.
+The program produces graduates familiar with industry-specific management practices who have developed an ethical, global and sustainable problem-solving approach.
+Thus, our graduates will be prepared to meet the challenges of a variety of career options which include: construction project management, construction field management, construction project estimating, scheduling, project supply chain management, real estate management, construction company marketing, specialty contract services management, capital projects management, installation management, facilities management, and construction material and equipment sales.

 Construction management courses explore the basic disciplines of cost, time, quality and safety.
 Upper-level courses offer students the opportunity to collaborate and innovate across these disciplines, incorporating the business management skills as well as the liberal arts core to explore innovative approaches to hands-on project management challenges.

 The teaching faculty brings a wide variety of rich industry experience to the program.
-Many are current practitioners, bringing their daily professional challenges to the classroom, enriching the student experience.
+Many are current practitioners who bring their daily professional challenges to the classroom, enriching the student experience.

-Housed in the University’s highly regarded College of Architecture and the Built Environment, students learn collaboratively with students in the Architecture, Interior Design, Architectural Studies and Landscape Architecture programs.
+Housed in the University’s highly regarded College of Architecture and the Built Environment, the program allows students to learn collaboratively with students in the Architecture, Interior Design, Architectural Studies and Landscape Architecture programs.